 Everything.
 I love my co-workers, the other employees who work at the university, as well as the students who work in the Career Center and those who I work with on a daily basis.
 I can't imagine a better place to work.
 I am so lucky to have been here for over 10 years.

 I moved to the Quad Cities with my husband in 2005 and started working for the Handicapped Development Center working as a case manager.
 I loved working with mentally and physically disabled individuals but was very eager to obtain a position at a university and put my master's in higher education to use.
 I was extremely lucky to find a position in the Career Center.
 I immediately felt welcome at the university and was grateful to work at such a great place.

 Outside of the Career Center, I enjoy spending time with my family, cooking,and reading.

 I do a variety of things at the Career Center.
-I help students who are undecided in their major by administering several inventories and discussing their interests, values, and skills.
+I help students who are undecided in their major or career direction.
 For those headed to graduate school, I teach them about the application process and review their graduate school admissions essays.

-Additionally, I coach students on resume and cover letter writing; assist with mock interviews; help maintain our website and assist with marketing; and finally, I assist with special events such as Career Boot Camp, ProFair, Health Sciences Fair, and the Etiquette and Networking dinner.
+Additionally, I coach students on resume and cover letter writing; provide interview coaching; review students LinkedIn profiles; help maintain our website and assist with marketing; and finally, I assist with special events such as Career Boot Camp, ProFair, Health Sciences Fair, and the Etiquette and Networking dinner.